percona/k8spsmdb-docs/docs/users.md

 Credentials for these users are stored as a [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.
 The Operator requires Kubernetes Secret before the database cluster is started.
-It will either use existing Secret or create a new Secrets object with randomly generated passwords if it didn’t exist.
+It will either use existing Secret or create a new Secret with randomly generated passwords if it didn’t exist.
 The name of the required Secret should be set in the `spec.secrets.users` option of the `deploy/cr.yaml`